Thinking about Backpacking Jordan? Read about what to see, what to eat, and how to do it while maintaining your sanity.

 The thing is, I’ve been busy.
 And without a computer.
 And mostly just giving myself a much-needed break from reality by galavanting around the globe with a backpack, a camera, and a travel diary.

 It might not seem like I’ve been working, but really I have.
 I’ve been working around the clock for the past 152 days!

 Alright, that’s a bit of a lie.
-I’ve mostly been spending equal amounts of time between busses and beaches, saving and splurging, hiking and drinking…
+I’ve mostly been bouncing between buses and beaches, saving and splurging, hiking and drinking…

 Well, let’s just say that I’ve been busy collecting stories, experiences, travel tips, and recipes to share with you.
 I’m still on the road and without a proper kitchen, so for the time being I’ll be sharing travel posts.